ippontech/blog-usa/posts/creating-your-first-truffle-project.md

 [Infura](https://infura.io) is a super easy way to connect to the public networks because you do not have to worry about running code on a server, or keeping it available.
 We are going to sign up for a free project.
 It will give us a few important things to work with.
 For this article, we will need the project id, and the endpoint url. ![Infura console (pic missing)](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/01/infura_console.png) We will call this our Infura client because in the background, Infura is running a Geth client as a node in one of the public networks.
 [Infura's Getting Started Guide](https://blog.infura.io/getting-started-with-infura-28e41844cc89)

 We also want to use public networks because we might want to call other contracts that may not exist on our local development network.
-For example, if you want to exchange Dai tokens (a stable coin), you have to test on Kovan because only Kovan and Mainnet have the Dai contract.
+For example, if you want to exchange Dai tokens (a stablecoin), you have to test on Kovan because only Kovan and Mainnet have the Dai contract.

 1. Add this project id as an environment variable